AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/control-app.md

 ```csharp
 public class BellatrixAppBehaviourTests : IOSTest
 ```
-All iOS Bellatrix test classes should inherit from the **IOSTest** base class.
-This way you can use all built-in Bellatrix tools and functionalities.
+All iOS BELLATRIX test classes should inherit from the **IOSTest** base class.
+This way you can use all built-in BELLATRIX tools and functionalities.
 ```csharp
 [IOS(Constants.IOSNativeAppPath,
     Constants.IOSDefaultVersion,